Ionised gas kinematics and dynamical masses of $z\gtrsim6$ galaxies from JADES/NIRSpec high-resolution spectroscopy: Results

 Next, we compare these total dynamical masses to stellar masses.
 To estimate stellar masses and SFRs, we perform SED modelling with the Bayesian fitting code BEAGLE \citep{Chevallard2016} to the low-resolution prism spectra.
 The fits were run adopting a two-component star formation history consisting of a delayed exponential with current burst, a \citet{Chabrier2003} initial mass function with an upper mass limit of $100\,\Msun$, and a \citet{Charlot2000} dust attenuation law assuming 40\% of the dust in the diffuse ISM.
 We note that the 1D prism spectra were flux-calibrated assuming a point-like morphology and without considering NIRCam photometry.
 Although this slit loss correction approximately corrects for the variation in the PSF FWHM with wavelength, there is a systematic offset between the total flux of the object and the flux captured by the slit.
 We estimate this aperture correction using our modelling software and the morphology in the long wavelength filter (F444W; measured with \texttt{lenstronomy} as described in Section~\ref{sec:fitting_description}), finding correction factors in the range $1.2-2.5$, and apply this to the stellar masses and SFRs.
 The inferred properties are presented in Appendix~\ref{sec:beagle}, together with an example prism spectrum and SED model.

 We compare the estimated dynamical and stellar masses in Fig.~\ref{fig:mdyn}, and for reference plot the same ground-based near-infrared studies as in Figs.~\ref{fig:vdisp} and \ref{fig:vsigma}.
 As may be expected from the fact that $\Mdyn$ includes dark and baryonic mass, all objects in our sample have dynamical masses that are greater than the estimated stellar masses.
-However, the difference between the two masses is much larger than in previous studies, on average deviating by as much as a factor 30.
-We discuss the possible origins of this discrepancy in Section~\ref{sec:mass_budget}.
+However, the difference between the two masses is much larger than in previous studies, on average deviating by as much as a factor 30. {Only \citet{Topping2022} have reported similarly large stellar-to-dynamical mass discrepancies at $z\sim7$, albeit for more massive galaxies and based on spatially-integrated line width measurements instead of spatially-resolved dynamical modelling as in this paper.
+We discuss the possible origins of this discrepancy between the stellar and dynamical masses in detail in Section~\ref{sec:mass_budget}. }